marmelab/react-admin/docs/Inputs.md

 );
 ```

-`LatLngInput` takes no props, because the `<Field>` component can access the current record via its context.
+`LatLngInput` takes no props, because the `<Field>` component can access the current record via the form context.
 The `name` prop serves as a selector for the record property to edit.
-All `Field` props except `name` and `component` are passed to the child component/element (an `<input>` in that example).
+All the props passed to `Field` except `name` and `component` are passed to the child component (an `<input>` in that example).
 Executing this component will render roughly the following code:

 ```html
 <span>